jhpb7/vensys-clustering/README.md

 setup.py
 ```

-See examples/ for end-to-end workflows.

-Example input files are in examples/input_files/.

-Example YAML outputs are in examples/output_files/.
+The notebooks in `examples/` show complete workflows for the available load-case generation methods.

-## Input Data
+## Input data
-Data from the standards (src/vensys-clustering/data/general.yml)

-Contains:

-    Room categories (e.g., classroom, office, sanitary).

-    Hourly occupancy profiles.

-    Per-person airflow (m³/h/person).

-    Per-area airflow (m³/h/m²).

-Building data (user-provided)

-A Python dict or YAML with:

-    List of rooms.

-    Mapping roomtype, area, max_num_person.

-    (Optional) rooms_to_merge for zone aggregation.

-    (Optional) q_revision_tot for enforced minima.
+The package combines general normative data with building-specific input data.

+The file `src/vensys_clustering/data/general.yml` contains general data such as room categories, occupancy profiles, per-person airflow rates, and area-based airflow rates.

+Building-specific input data are provided as YAML files or Python dictionaries.
+They typically contain the rooms of the building, the room type, floor area, maximum number of persons, and optional mappings for merging rooms into larger zones.

+## Load-case generation methods

+### Deterministic load cases

+The deterministic workflow computes required volume flows for each room and time slot and clusters the resulting demand vectors.
+The representative load cases are described by mean volume flows and optional quantiles.
+This approach is suitable when the normative occupancy profiles are used directly as deterministic input data.

+### Distribution-based load cases

+The distribution-based workflow represents room demand as discrete probability mass functions.
+These distributions are based on binomial occupancy assumptions and include the resulting volume-flow demand from person-based and area-based requirements.

+Time slots can be compared using the Wasserstein distance between room or zone demand distributions.
+This allows clustering based on the full demand distribution instead of only clustering point estimates such as mean values.

+### Sampled load cases

+The sampling workflow draws load cases from the room or zone demand distributions.
+The current implementation supports Sobol-based quasi-Monte-Carlo sampling.
+Identical sampled states are counted and converted into load cases with corresponding time shares.

+This approach can be used to generate Monte Carlo-style load-case sets from the probabilistic occupancy model.

 ## Outputs

-A YAML file with:

-    Load cases (per cluster and zone: mean, q95, …).

-    Time shares (fraction of operating hours).

-    Optional max case with frequency 0%.

-See examples/output_files/ for concrete results.

-### Tips
-    Use analyze_cluster_quality or silhouette scores to choose the number of clusters.

-    Keep flow units consistent (m³/h).

-    The max load case ensures robustness.
+The generated output is a YAML-compatible dictionary containing load cases and time shares.
+Depending on the workflow, each load case contains room- or zone-level volume-flow values such as means, quantiles, or sampled demand values.

+Example output files are provided in `examples/output_files/`.

+## Typical workflow

+A typical workflow consists of the following steps:

+1. Load the general data and building-specific input data.
+2. Compute required room-level volume flows.
+3. Optionally merge rooms into zones.
+4. Generate load cases using one of the available methods.
+5. Export the resulting load cases to YAML.

+The example notebooks provide runnable versions of these workflows.

+## Notes

+Keep the volume-flow units consistent across all input files.
+The package assumes that the normative input data and building data use compatible units.

+For Sobol sampling, powers of two are recommended for the number of samples because this improves the balance properties of the Sobol sequence.

 ## Note on AI usage

-Parts of this repository (documentation and/or code snippets) were prepared with the assistance of AI-based tools, namely ChatGPT version 4 and 5.
-All outputs were reviewed, validated, and adapted by the authors.
+Parts of this repository, including documentation and code snippets, were prepared with the assistance of AI-based tools.
+All outputs were reviewed, validated, and adapted by the author.

 ## Funding

-The presented code was written within Julius Breuer's dissertation ‘‘Algorithmische Systemplanung raumlufttechnischer Anlagen’’ at TU Darmstadt.
-Some of the results of the dissertation were obtained within the research project ‘‘Algorithmic System Planning of Air Handling Units’’, Project No. 22289 N/1, funded by the program for promoting the Industrial Collective Research (IGF) of the German Ministry of Economic Affairs and Climate Action (BMWK), approved by the Deutsches Zentrum für Luft- und Raumfahrt (DLR).
-We want to thank all the participants of the working group for the constructive collaboration.
+The code was developed within Julius Breuer's dissertation *Algorithmische Systemplanung raumlufttechnischer Anlagen* at TU Darmstadt.
+Parts of the dissertation results were obtained within the research project *Algorithmic System Planning of Air Handling Units*, Project No. 22289 N/1, funded by the program for promoting Industrial Collective Research (IGF) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK), approved by the Deutsches Zentrum für Luft- und Raumfahrt (DLR).
+The author thanks the participants of the working group for their constructive collaboration.

-## How to Cite
+## Citation

-tbd.
+Citation information will be added later.